crushervp/FrustrationCMS/README.md

 # FrustrationCMS
-A basic CMS for my personal websites.
+A basic and best of the best CMS for my personal websites.